MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M03L01_Canvas_app.md

 # Practice Lab 3 – Create a canvas app

-In this module you will design and build a canvas app from blank, add a data source and a gallery.
+In this lab you will design and build a canvas app from blank, add a data source and a gallery.

 ## What you will learn